 Many midwives and lactation experts recommend waiting several weeks until breastfeeding has been well established before introducing a bottle to your newborn, otherwise they may get nipple confusion.

 If you choose to supplement breastfeeding with formula, introduce the formula in small amounts initially to make sure it is suitable for your baby and doesn’t cause any reactions or tummy upsets.
 And if your baby is refusing the bottle, try these strategies.

 Equipment you’ll need

 If you want to do a mix of breastfeeding and bottle feeding with expressed breastmilk (EBM), you’ll need a breast pump and sterilised equipment to store the milk.
-A breastfeeding starter kit from NUK is a great way to get yourself set up – it includes the gentle but effective Luna Electric pump, breast milk bags (which are a convenient and space-saving way to store breastmilk in the fridge or freezer), and First Choice Plus teats, which come in a range of different sizes, and are designed to mimic the mother’s nipple and prevent nipple confusion.
+You can buy breast milk bags (which are a convenient and space-saving way to store breastmilk in the fridge or freezer), and teats which come in a range of different sizes, and are designed to mimic the mother’s nipple and prevent nipple confusion.